polterguy/phosphorusfive/core/p5.exp/README.md

 ```
 set:x:/++/innerValue?value
   src:Foo bar
-create-literal-widget
+p5.web.widgets.create-literal
   innerValue
 ```

-If you later want to move your *[create-literal-widget]* invocation, to for instance an *[eval]* invocation or something, then you do not need to change your expression in your *[set]* invocation.
+If you later want to move your *[p5.web.widgets.create-literal]* invocation, to for instance an *[eval]* invocation or something, then you do not need to change your expression in your *[set]* invocation.
 Consider this.

 ```
 set:x:/++/innerValue?value
   src:Foo bar
 _eval
-  create-literal-widget
+  p5.web.widgets.create-literal
     innerValue
 eval:x:/-
 ```